5. Functions

 5.19.
 Tail recursion

-When the only thing returned from a function is a recursive call, it is refered to as tail recursion.
+When the only thing returned from a function is a recursive call, it is referred to as tail recursion.

-Here is a version of the countdown function from chapter 6 written using tail recursion:
+Here is a version of a function countdown written using tail recursion:

 def countdown(n):